HyDevelop/VeracrossAnalyzer.SDK/README.md

 * Get a list of all the assignments in a course.
 * Get the list of messages, or notifications.
 * Get the list of calendar events in between dates.

+**Note**: Currently, this SDK library only works for St. John's with single-sign-on, because logging in directly to Veracross would require an authenticity token from Recaptcha.
+If you want to use this library and you are from another school, you need to find out how your school handles single-sign-on and implement it yourself.
+(Look into [StJohnsHttpClient.java](./src/main/java/org/hydev/veracross/sdk/StJohnsHttpClient.java) for details)

 <br>